The Benefits of Taking Statins

 Antiviral and Antibacterial Effects

 Atrial fibrillation (AF) is an irregular heartbeat that commonly occurs after heart surgery.
 This can lead to longer hospital stays or even strokes or heart failure.
-In a 2006 study, patients who were given a week-long course of statins before surgery had a 61% lower risk of AF.
+Although some studies have shown that statins prevent AF, recent reviews of rigorous, randomized clinical trials have not supported this claim.

 Are Statins Right For You?